-\Students can take other capstones when circumstances prevent them from taking NEU 390 when offered, but NEU 390 is strongly recommended.
+Students can take other capstones when circumstances prevent them from taking NEU 390 when offered, but NEU 390 is strongly recommended.
 Contact your academic advisor for assistance navigating and getting permission for other capstone options if needed.
+If you're in the Honors Program you'll be taking an Honors Capstone, however you can take NEU 390 and use it as a major elective.